-The Council was the brainchild of New York journalist Timothy Thomas Fortune, whose earlier attempt the National Afro-American League had failed to generate momentum and disappeared in the early 1890s.
+The Council was the brainchild of New York journalist Timothy Thomas Fortune, whose earlier attempt at the National Afro-American League had failed to generate momentum and disappeared in the early 1890s.
 The Council was formed against a backdrop of lynching and increasing disfranchisement of Black voters in the South.
-Bishop Walters circulated a national letter of appeal in the spring of 1898, just weeks after the brutal murder of African American postmaster Frazier B. Baker in Lake City, South Carolina by an armed mob of whites.
+Bishop Walters circulated a national appeal letter in the spring of 1898, just weeks after the brutal murder of African American postmaster Frazier B. Baker in Lake City, South Carolina, by an armed mob of whites.
 “It becomes necessary that we organize to protect ourselves,” Walters wrote, and more than 150 leaders from across the country signed the letter, which was published in Fortune's New York Age.

 Although the overwhelming majority of its members were Republicans, the Council also boasted an active minority of black Democrats, in an unusual arrangement facilitated by the group's constitution, which mandated the nonpartisan nature of its proceedings and activities.
-It was among the first national organizations to welcome women members and treat them equally with men; many of the national officers were women, and at least one woman from every state served on the national executive committee.
-The Council lobbied actively for the passage of federal anti-lynching law and raised funds to finance a court test against the new Louisiana constitution's provision effectively disfranchising most of that state's Black voters, under the terms of its so-called “grandfather clause.”
+It was among the first national organizations to welcome women members and treat them equally to men; many national officers were women, and at least one woman from every state served on the national executive committee.
+The Council lobbied actively for the passage of federal anti-lynching law and raised funds to finance a court test against the new Louisiana constitution's provision effectively disfranchising most of that state's Black voters under the terms of its so-called “grandfather clause.”